HGT - Frequently asked questions

 We stand behind our products for any material or workmanship faults.
 However, given that our gearboxes are used in Race applications and we are unable to control the conditions that gearboxes will be used in; the frequency of maintenance, or driver shift technique…like the rest of the race industry, no warranty is offered or implied.

 What are HGT’s final quality checks before the gearboxes are shipped?

 Each gearbox has a unique identifier attached to the back plate.
 This unique code references build date, engineer who assembled the gearbox, gearbox model, batches of materials used and the gearbox version number.
-In addition there are a number of pre-shippng checks that are made:

 1) A pressure leak down test is performed to ensure all seals are working correctly.

 2) We run the gearbox on a bench dyno (with oil inside) checking all operations multiple times.

 3) A short video clip is made of each gearbox going through shifts on the bench at medium rpm.